FoxUSA/Sample-CloudFormation/README.md

 You can see examples of this in the templates in this repo.

 ## Why should you listen to my
-- I have AWS certs one of which is a pro level.
+- I have 3 AWS certs one of which is a pro level.
 - I work in Professional Services so I basically do the same thing over and over with dozens of clients.
 This is the best way to date to wire stuff up.
+- I have a classic Computer Science background.
+I prefer simplicity and first principal thought.
+Buses are used by hardware engineers over something like a full wire mesh do to simplicity and economic constraints.
+All I have done is simply realize you can do that with security groups.

+## License
+© 2017 - Distributed under the MIT License